Professional Speaking: Known. Booked. Paid. cover art

 Listen for free

-Most speakers aren't struggling with speaking.
-They're struggling with being seen, chosen, and paid what they're worth.
-Professional Speaking: Known, Booked & Paid is the podcast for speakers who are serious about building a commercially viable speaking business — not just getting better at speaking.
-Each week, host and speaker coach John Ball cuts through the noise on what actually drives bookings, referrals, and higher fees.
-Solo episodes tackle positioning, pricing strategy, and the commercial mistakes keeping good speakers underpaid.
-Guest episodes bring in working speakers, bureau insiders, and industry experts with the kind of candid insight you won't find in generic public speaking advice.
-If you're ready to move from inconsistent gigs and underpriced keynotes to a speaking business that works for you — this is the show.© 2022 Present Influence Career Success Economics Leadership Management & Leadership Marketing Marketing & Sales
+Professional Speaking: Known, Booked & Paid is the definitive business podcast for keynote speakers, subject matter experts, and corporate consultants who are serious about building a commercially viable business, not just getting better at public speaking.
+Each week, host and speaker coach John A Ball cuts through the noise on what actually drives client bookings, inbound referrals, and premium fees.
+Solo episodes tackle high-ticket positioning, pricing strategy, and the critical business mistakes keeping good speakers underpaid.
+Guest episodes bring in working speakers, event planners, bureau insiders, and industry experts with the kind of candid insight you won't find in generic public speaking advice.
+If you're ready to move from inconsistent gigs and underpriced keynotes to a scalable speaking business that commands market attention—this is the show.© 2022 Present Influence Career Success Economics Leadership Management & Leadership Marketing Marketing & Sales

 Episodes